enso-org/enso/gui/docs/CONTRIBUTING.md

 <br/>

 ## Working with sources
-Please note that you should not use a code auto-formatter in this codebase.
+Please note that you should not use `cargo fmt` on this code base.
 Please read the following documents to learn more about reasons behind this decision and the recommended code style guide.
 Be sure to carefully read the [Rust style guide 1](./contributing/style-guide.md) and the [Rust style guide 2](https://dev.enso.org/docs/style-guide/rust.html) before contributing to the codebase.

+We do, however, use [`prettier`](https://prettier.io/) for the JavaScript files in our code base.
+If you have not installed it already you can do so via `npm install prettier`.
+To use it manually via command line run `prettier --write` to all JavaScript files in the project.
+Alternatively, there are plugins for many IDEs available to do this for you.

 ### Setting up Engine Services
 IDE requires a service named Project Manager to be running in the background